Simar710/EduGraph/README.md

-### Please have a look at other branches as well.
+### Have a look at other branches as well for progressive development of the project.
 The branches are named as sprint1, sprint2,...
 There were 9 sprints.
 All the sprints have their particular tasks and description.
 The main branch have changes from sprint 9 only.
 ### Project: EduGraph

+   ### Summary:
+   -   Created a web application with team.
+   -   Parsed the data into csv using python, developed a Python-based CLI and Excel UI using VBA.
+   -   Stored the data in a MySQL database and architect the PHP REST APIs, featuring PHP web applications for course recommendations, prerequisite graphs, hosted using Nginx and a CI/CD pipeline for enhanced functionality and reliability.

 ### 1. **Course Data Management:**